 Hello there gained popularity slowly over many years, beginning with Ewan McGregor's delivery of the line in Star Wars Episode III: Revenge of the Sith.

 Hello there.
 It’s a pretty common greeting, one that most of us wouldn’t give a second thought to, other than with a proper response.
 But this common greeting, one that has been uttered countless millions of times, has taken on a new life form – a meme.
-So, who do we have to thank for this?
+Best of all, we have Obi-Wan Kenobi to thank for it.

-Disney has returned Star Wars to its fans by churning out a number of solid series on Disney+.
-Not only has the popular streamer added every Star Wars movie in canon, but they have also brought forth a few new series that has made the Star Wars experience a winner for those tuning into Disney+.
-It’s a universe and franchise that, amazingly, is only growing these days.
-The one happening now is, of course, Obi-Wan Kenobi.
-And it is with this character where our story starts, a long time ago, in a galaxy far, far away…
+Disney has returned Star Wars to its fans by churning out a number of solid series on Disney+, including an Obi-Wan Kenobi TV series.
+The series focuses on Ewan McGregor’s version of the character, which he first played in the Star Wars prequels.
+It is with this character where our story starts, a long time ago, in a galaxy far, far away…

 If we want to get technical about it, the “Hello there” greeting was first said by Ewan McGregor in terms of Star Wars timeline.
 That’s because his version of Obi-Wan Kenobi is technically “before” the original Star Wars version which had come out about two decades prior.
 So, yes, in terms of timing then this character is the first one to utter “Hello there”.

 But, if we truly want to get technical, Ewan McGregor was not the first Obi-Wan to grace fans with that polite greeting.
 We can actually turn the clock back almost 30 years from when Episode III premiered to 1977 when Sir Alec Guinness first played the Jedi Master in Star Wars: Episode IV – A New Hope.